Aztro2004/Parallelized-Polygon-Approximation-with-Evolutionary-Strategies/README.md

 ## About this proyect

-Final proyect for the class of of High Performance Computing.
+Final proyect for the class of of High Performance Computing at UNAM ENES Unidad Morelia.

 ## Author